nnichar/react-ancestor/README.md

 - Unsurprisingly, we have created [the skeleton UI](pages/create.tsx) as `/create` page, along with some code that allows users to upload images and receive a link to their images. <br />
   **Hint: The implemented code may help you better understand how `useState` works, therefore it's worth spending some time looking at it :smile:.**
 - Two additional APIs has been added.
-[The one](pages/api/create.ts) is `/api/create`.
-And [another one](pages/api/upload.ts) is `/api/upload`, which you can disregard.
+[One](pages/api/create.ts) is `/api/create`.
+And [the other](pages/api/upload.ts) is `/api/upload`, which you can disregard.

 To make the posting system work, more work is required:

 - Manage the state of `<Input />` components corresponds to the value entered by the user.
-(Because the current situation is that `<Input />` always displays the blank value.)
+(Currently, `<Input />` always displays the blank value.)
-- When user clicks the `submit` button, grab the value from all inputs and sends a create request to the `/api/create` endpoint.
+- When a user clicks the `submit` button, grabs the value from all inputs and sends a create request to the `/api/create` endpoint.
 (API specification is detailed in the section below)
-- **Bonus:** After creation is complete, display [a successful message](https://ant.design/components/message/).
+- **Bonus:** After creation completed, display [a successful message](https://ant.design/components/message/).

 ### How to communicate with create API?

-There are two approaches to understand how to send a request to the `/api/create` endpoint, in my opinion.
-One is to read a back-end code directly from [pages/api/create.ts](pages/api/create.ts).
-Another option, which I recommend, is to explore through the [Postman collection](postman-docs/insTern.postman_collection.json).
+There are two recommended ways to understand and approach how to send a request to the `/api/create` endpoint, in my opinion.
+Basically, reading back-end code directly from [pages/api/create.ts](pages/api/create.ts).
+Or you can explore through the [Postman collection](postman-docs/insTern.postman_collection.json) which i prefer more :wink:.

 If you have never installed Postman before, please head to the [Postman download page](https://www.postman.com/downloads/), install it, and import [postman-docs/insTern.postman_collection.json](postman-docs/insTern.postman_collection.json) finally.